 Darrell and Barbara Gotaas

-Darrell and Barbara Gotaas, owners and operators of Big Island Lowlines, have been involved with Lowline cattle since 2000.
-It is with desire to help this breed achieve the success that it has achieved in Australia and the United States, that they have grown their herd to be one of the largest registered fullblood and crossbred Lowline cattle operations in Canada.
-Darrell currently serves as President of the Canadian Lowline Cattle Association.
-Both Darrell and Barbara are involved in showing and promoting their cattle, herd management, and in the selling of Lowline and Lowline- cross beef.
+Darrell and Barbara Gotaas, owners and operators of Big Island Lowlines, have been involved with Lowline cattle since 1999.
+It is with desire to help this breed achieve the success that it achieved in Australia and the United States, that they have grown their herd to be one of the largest registered fullblood and percentage Lowline cattle operations in Canada.
+Darrell has been a member of the Board since 2006 and served as President from 2006 through 2014.

 Paul & Arlene Gotaas

 Paul Gotaas comes from a rural background, having grown up in Camrose, Alberta.
 Though currently living in Edmonton, he and his wife Arlene, have maintained horses and cattle at their farm in Hay Lakes, Alberta, for decades.
 Paul was the catalyst in the beginnings of Big Island Lowlines as he became convinced, after doing extensive research, that Lowline cattle have advantages to provide the commercial cattleman, the small acreage farmer, and the modern day consumer desiring smaller cuts of tender and tasty beef.
 Paul has extensive knowledge of the history of the breed and of Lowline pedigrees.
 He is a firm believer in the future of these cattle in Canada.
 Paul began a crossbreeding program in 2005.
 He owns a number of Galloway-Lowline and Angus-Lowline cross animals.